hummingbot/hummingbot-site/docs/news/roadmap-2022.md

 ### 📓 Improve documentation

-Adding documentation of various types, from how-to-guides to FAQs to developer tutorials, as as well in a well-organized and easily discoverable manner, is a critically important part of growing any open source project, especially one like Hummingbot that is maintained by a global maintainer community.
+Adding documentation of various types, from how-to-guides to FAQs to developer tutorials (and in a well-organized and easily discoverable manner) is a critically important part of growing any open source project at scale, especially one like Hummingbot that is maintained by a global maintainer community.

+To improve our documentation, we plan to begin versioning documentation by release, add sections that enable community members to contribute content and resources, as well as content bounties that use HBOT tokens to incentivize creation of how-to guides, videos and other Hummingbot-related content.

 - Version docs by release
 - Add Community Resources section to docs
 - Move Foundation-related news into a new Blog section
 - Expand developer docs for building CEX and DEX connectors
 - Expand developer docs for creating Scripts
-- Expand guides, videos and other how-to content that explain how to use new Hummingbot features
+- Launch content bounties

 ### 👨‍👨‍👧‍👦 Grow developer community